Skip to main content

 Grade a scene with a reference

-Color Grading borrows the look of any reference frame — a film still, a neon night, a moody painting — and washes your scene in its palette.
+Color Grading is Workroom's AI color grading app — it applies the look of any reference frame to your scene.
 It wraps the whole frame in the reference's color mood instead of repainting object by object, so your composition stays intact.
 It works best on scenes: landscapes, cityscapes, interiors, and still life.

 Open Color Grading

 Open Apps from the sidebar and click Color Grading.
-The tool opens with two input slots on the right — Step 1 for your image, Step 2 for the reference whose colors you want to borrow.
+The tool opens with two input slots — Step 1 for your image, Step 2 for the reference whose color mood you want to transfer.

 Add your image and a reference